 This is an out for the insurance company, if you have ever used your lawn equipment or tractor mower off the boundaries of your property, ie cut a neighbors lawn, your mower is no longer covered by the policy.

-Open Perils, covers all homeowners risk, but I use the word “All” with caution.
-All insurance policy’s will have listed limitations, if it’s in the excluded section, it’s not covered.
+Open Perils covers all homeowner’s risks, but I use the word “All” with caution.
+All insurance policies will have listed limitations, if it’s in the excluded section, it’s not covered.

-Basically this is the best type policy and is obviously more expensive.
+Basically, this is the best type of policy and is obviously more expensive.

 Named Perils will usually name about 16 common homeowner losses that they’ll cover.
-The advantage to this type policy, it’s cheaper.
-Of course it may not be cheaper, it depends what exactly it covers.
+The advantage of this type of policy, it’s cheaper.
+Of course, it may not be cheaper, it depends on what exactly it covers.

-Policy’s are graded, HO3 is a common type policy, it’s also pretty basic.
+Policies are graded, HO3 is a common type of policy, it’s also pretty basic.
 Read the fine print, this policy will typically have open perils for the property but named perils for the contents, so read those exclusions carefully.

 Are tools covered under household insurance?
-Most household insurance policy’s will cover tools in its contents, however the size of your deductible may make a claim uneconomic.
+Most household insurance policies will cover tools in their contents, however, the size of your deductible may make a claim uneconomic.

 Does homeowners insurance cover lawn damage?
-Most homeowners insurance policy’s will cover lawn damage, unless it’s listed on your policy as an “excluded peril.”
+Most homeowners insurance policies will cover lawn damage unless it’s listed on your policy as an “excluded peril.”